jamesroutley/24a2/website/content/reference/interfaces/gameconfig.md

 • **containerId**? : *undefined | string*

-The ID of a container to create the canvas in
+The ID of a container to create the canvas in.

 ___